AfreenNazmin/Efficient-House-Renting-Property-management-System/README.md

 ## Updates - Email Verification & PHPMailer

 ### What's New
-- Users now receive a **verification link** in their email instead of entering a code.
 - Verification success page now includes a **“Go to Login” button** for better UX.
 - Added **PHPMailer via Composer** to handle sending verification emails securely.
 - Updated `users` table: